johnsusek/fluxus/README.md

 ## Example apps

-* The [simple example app](https://github.com/johnsusek/fluxus-example-app) includes all the below code in a ready to run sample.
+* The [minimal example app](https://github.com/johnsusek/fluxus-example-app) includes all the below code in a ready to run sample.
 * The [landmarks example app](https://github.com/johnsusek/fluxus-landmark-example) is a reimplementation of the official landmarks tutorial app using fluxus.

 ## Usage